Brawdunoir/dionysos-server-websocket/docs/requests/kickpeer.md

 }
 ```

 The updated list of current users in the room is also sent.
-See [new peers](../responses/newpeers.md).
+See [room list of peers](../responses/newpeers.md).

 ## Examples